-Thirty minutes later, we walked away with considerably more fruit than we wanted — it had cost us about $10 all told — and all of the market footage that we could dream of.
+Thirty minutes later, we walked away with considerably more fruit than we wanted (it had cost us about $10 all told) and all of the market footage that we could dream of.

-Worse still, the few hotels in town were out of the question, filled up for the festival.
-Dazed by the prospect of spending the next 18 hours on the streets, I drifted back into the festival, full of dark thoughts and feeling highly sorry for myself.
+Worse still, the few hotels in town were out of the question, since they were all booked up for the festival.
+Dazed by the prospect of spending the next 18 hours on the streets, I drifted back into the festival, feeling highly sorry for myself.
 I landed at a small cafe and ordered a beer.
 Down the road someone was lighting off fireworks.
-Behind me, a small group of student-looking people were talking excitedly in Spanish, “When José gets back we should set some off ourselves!”
+Behind me, a small group of student-age people were talking excitedly in Spanish, “When José gets back we should set some off ourselves!”

 “¿Qué explosivos tienen?”
 I asked them, feigning indifference.

-“Excuse me?”
+“¿Perdóneme?”
 One of them asked, incredulously.

 The expressions on their faces made it seem like they thought I was either a street preacher or insurance salesman.
 I made as convincing a gesture of lighting a firework as I could.
 Uncertain glances back and forth, then a look of realization, then broad smiles.
 A word to the wise: explosivos refers to something much, much more powerful than fireworks.